fsr/haskell-lessons/script/source/syntax.rst

     If you wish to specify the type you can annotate the literal like so ``(3 :: Int)``, ``(3 :: Integer)`` or ``(3.5 :: Float)``, ``(3.5 :: Double)``.

 Characters
-    Character literals are constructed by surrounding a character or excape sequence with single quotes.
+    Character literals are constructed by surrounding a character or escape sequence with single quotes.

     ``'a'``, ``'H'``, ``'5'``, ``'.'``.